luizbgomide/sovereign/rules.md

 To express to this compactly, we write DC {Difficulty Class} {Attribute Modifier/Skill}.
 For example, DC 8 INT/Know or DC 12 DEX/Heal.

 The GM is always the one who calls for a skill check, and they do so at their discretion.
 The player simply describes what their Delver is attempting to do, and the GM will tell them what skill and attribute combination to roll.
-If multiple skills or attributes might plausibly fit the action, the player can pick the one most favorable to them.
+If multiple skills or attributes might plausibly fit the action, the player picks.

 | Difficulty | Skill Check                                                                                                                                   |
 |------------|-----------------------------------------------------------------------------------------------------------------------------------------------|